Two Things We Can Boast in: Weakness and the Cross

 The Lord had another wardrobe in mind that is lighter, and cooler.
 A garment that may not be the fanciest by man’s standards but is by far the richest.
 My wardrobe of guilt and shame and perfection and anxiety and frustration have been replaced with love, compassion, kindness, humility, quiet strength, and discipline.
 God had this wardrobe picked out for me all along and I chose another wardrobe.
 I have shed the old heavy garment, but I admit it still hangs in the closet.
 It is not gone for good, but I am working on at least keeping that door shut.
 He who began a good work in me will see it through until the day of completion.
 Philippians 1:6

 Until then, I press on.
 It’s not what I think, it’s not what anyone thinks, it’s what God thinks.
 I am His and He is mine.
 Its not about what I can do, it’s about what He can do through me.

 Thank you Lord!
-Put the judge in me at rest and take my garment of perfectionism and cast it into the furthest sea.
+Put the judge in me at rest and take my old garment and cast it into the furthest sea.
 Open up the blinds so that that the real me in You will be seen.
 Clothe me with your righteousness.